dwhr-pi/Zenbot-Deutsch/README.md

 Adding a line like this to it: '@reboot /path/to/zenbot-start.sh' will execute that script once your computer boots up.

+The file 'zenbot-start.sh' should be the startup commands for Zenbot.
+e.
+G. : zenbot.sh

 ## Lizenz: MIT